If you want to do better work, you need to take another look at design theory.

-TheorySprintsis an online course with a quick but intense 1-day learning sprint for every design principle you need to master.
+TheorySprintsis an online course with a quick 1-day learning sprint for every design principle you need to master.
 Each sprint includes video demonstrations, written lessons, worksheets, and exercises that help you understand then apply each principle quickly.
 You'll learn why each design principle is important, and then learn how to use it by observing how an experienced designer uses it.
 At the end, you'll practice what you learn using the included exercises and Portfolio Builder project briefs.

 Before taking TheorySprints, I felt like an imposter.
 I felt like something was missing.
 Because I wasn't classically trained in graphic design, I felt that I lacked that vital foundational knowledge.
 And TheorySprints was EXACTLY what I needed.
 I've taken other design courses before but none that were as cohesive or as applicable.
 It's a great reference for when I'm stuck in the middle of a design project and, since taking TheorySprints, I have more confidence in myself as a designer.

-Sprints are composed of 5 important stages to help you understand, apply, and then master using each principle.
-The stages teach you design theory using research-based instructional methods so that you don't just understand the concepts but also learn how to apply them in your everyday work.
+Sprints are composed of 5 stages to help you understand, apply, and then master using each principle.
+The stages teach you design theory using research-based instructional methods.
+You won't memorize terms or follow stale tutorials.
+You'll learn how to use design theory in your everyday work.

 You can learn design theory and get step-by-step instructions from articles, books, YouTube, and other places.
 But very few of those sources teach you how to think and understand the substance.
 They don't show the mistakes.
 You see the concepts but not why things are done.
 For me, the demo videos in TheorySprints were the biggest value.
 They really helped me understand the design from start to end.
 The sequence of how to create a design and the whole process in practical terms is really valuable.